East Texas offers many enjoyable indoor and outdoor environments, attractions, and activities for families and friends visiting the town.

-During the nineteenth-century oil boom, Kilgore was fully covered in oil wells, and at one stage, the little town had much more than 1,000 oil wells, making it the world's largest number of oil wells.
+During the nineteenth-century oil boom, Kilgore was fully covered in oil wells, and at one stage, the little town had more than 1,000 oil wells, making it the world's most significant number of oil wells.

-The land was dubbed "The World's Richest Acre" as a result of this.
+The land was dubbed "The World's Richest Acre."

 Several replica derricks exist today to remember Kilgore's heritage, and when you're already in the neighborhood, it's a fun educational stop.